ScottKirvan/GOMAC/README.md

   </h4>
 </div>

-**GOMAC**
-GOMAC stands for: Gomtuu Automatic Computer - an automation, logistics, and telemetry computer for Gomtuu, our 2005 T1N Sprinter.
+**GOMAC** stands for: Gomtuu Automatic Computer - an automation, logistics, and telemetry computer for Gomtuu, our 2005 T1N Sprinter.
 GOMAC is the name for our main ai compute interface (aka gomac hub - this repo), as well as the nickname for the entire system.
 It is our little version of the LCARS system from Star Trek.
 We're vanlifers, traveling around north america, and this project is being developed as we go.

 ## Getting Started with This Template